uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 ### I’m running out of space.
 How do I check the size of my files and directories?

-To check your disk usage, use the `du` command.
+To check the disk usage of files and directories, use the `du` command.

-To list the largest directories in the current directory, enter:
+To list the ten largest files or subdirectories in the current directory, enter:

 ```sh
 du -s * | sort -nr | head -n 10